 He organised and chaired a partnership between AICD and ATEM to co-present annual director workshops on good governance, strategic directions and risk management for the tertiary education sector and chaired the Marketing, Advertising and Public Relations Expo (MAPexpo) each year (an event aimed at inducting students and graduates into the professions).

-Phillip previously served six years as Associate Dean of the School of Business and Senior Lecturer (Public Relations) at The University of Notre Dame (Sydney campus) and also taught across a range of business and communication subjects at Macquarie University, UTS and the University of Wollongong.
+Phillip previously served six years as Associate Dean of the School of Business and Senior Lecturer (Public Relations) at The University of Notre Dame (Sydney campus) and also taught across a range of business and communication subjects at Adelaide University, Macquarie University, UTS and the University of Wollongong.
 He has served as a registered expert for the Tertiary Education Quality and Standards Agency (for which he has audited colleges) and was a member of the Academic Board of the University of Technology Sydney.

 Phillip developed and served as chair of the Corporate Social Responsibility Summit (sponsored and hosted by CPA Australia), the Australian Institute of Management’s Leadership Breakfast, and the director conferences The New Silk Road: Creating a Route Map for Australian Businesses Heading to Asia (sponsored and hosted by Pricewaterhouse Coopers & AICD) and Expecting the unexpected: Crisis Management for Directors (AICD), as well as presenting at the Ethics Education Forum: Supporting and informing the teaching of ethics across universities (UNDA) and Learning & Teaching Forum: Incorporating authentic learning tasks in curriculums (UNDA).